sanskrit/raw_etexts_english/blogs/manasataramgini/2007/01/2007-01-14_shri-ramanuja-deshika-one-of-the-last-great-kaumara-tantrics.md

 error he might not cast his eyes on the shrine of rudra.
 When he was a safe from kAlahasti distance he opened his eyes but to his horror he had turned blind.
 Shocked he uttered the verse:
-sarvAtmatA te shrutiShu prasiddhA satyaiva sA kAlakarIsha nUnaM |
+sarvAtmatA te shrutiShu prasiddhA satyaiva sA kAlakarIsha nUnam |
 apashyatastvA madhunA samastaM yato na me dR^iShTipathaM prayAti ||

 He was constantly tormented by bhUta-s and agents of sharabha.
 He